Vyral/joe-mendoza-podcast/_posts/2018-11-26-a-conversation-with-expert-dave-sanchez-about-multi-family-investing.md

 1:09 - Dave tells the story of how he got to where he is today.

-7:21 - Explaining a few differences between multi-unit and single-family investment properties
+7:21 - Explaining a few differences between multi-unit and single-family investment properties.

 8:31 - Dave explains where he likes to invest and why.